tdani01/NeoTypes_kenyer/README.md

 ### uint64 STRtoUINT(char* Characters, logic* Success)
 Converts the String to an Unsigned Integer.\
-You can check the Success of the conversion by passing a Logic variable by reference, it's safe to pass NULL if error handling is not needed.\
+You can check the Success of the conversion by passing a Logic variable by reference, it is safe to pass NULL if error handling is not needed.\
 If it fails it will return 0 as result.

 ### uint8 UINTtoSTR(uint64 Number, string String)